jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 envision how the involvement of Baha'i institutions will impact secular institutions in the future.

+It is, however, important to be able to address misconceptions brought by questioners.
 The Baha'i Faith anticipates the formation of a world government; it anticipates the formation over time of an entire world commonwealth.
 These points are quite explicit in Shoghi Effendi's _World Order of Baha'u'llah_:

     ... as the Baha'i Faith permeates the masses of the peoples of East and West, and its truth is embraced by the majority of the